TMD20/PT-Muxer/README.md

 * chmod +x -R ./binaries | Alternativly poweriso, mkvmerge both need execution permission

 ## Windows
-Note: Windows is not yet ready.
-However, I think the programs maybe 95 percent of the way ready for windows.
-You could possible make the modifications needed.
-Alternatively wait until I am able to do it myself
 ### Required
   * python3.8
 ### Install